secretstartups/handbook/content/job-families/engineering/engineering-management.md

 #### Senior Manager, Development Requirements

-- Extends that of the [Frontend Engineering Manager](/job-families/engineering/development/frontend/manager/) and the [Backend Engineering Manager](/job-families/engineering/development/backend/manager/) requirements
+- Extends that of the [Engineering Manager](/job-families/engineering/development/engineering-manager/) requirements
 - Technical credibility: Past experience as a product engineer and leading teams thereof
 - Management credibility: Past experience (3 to 5 years) as an engineering manager
 - Ability to understand, communicate and improve the quality of multiple teams